 So, why does everybody get to pick on a blog post at the end of the day?
 Even if they know nothing about the topic?
 Do you know what I mean?

-Pam Didner: I hear you.
-I hear you.
-I get that.
+Pam Didner: I get that.
 I mean, legal has to approve it.
 Subject, subject matter expert has to say something marketing, uh, a person has to say something.
 I hear you.
-I get it.
-I, yes, different corporate cultures also have a different processes they follow.
+Yes, different corporate cultures also have a different processes they follow.
 So that I think the most important thing, the biggest takeaway from what you just said, is to look at your process and try to streamline it.
 Uh, I streamlined the process and made sure that you don’t have like many people who need to approve or be in the kitchen to be okay.

 Christoph Trappe: Absolutely.
 You figure out what the problem is.
 I work with a large healthcare system before, and their CEO wanted to read everything–large system.
 So that would have taken forever.
 Right.